Care Leaver Covenant

 The University of Bradford has two named contacts for care leavers: one for prospective students (and those just starting) and one for current students.

-Chelsea Redshaw C.Redshaw@bradford.ac.uk
+Pre-entry contact: Chelsea Redshaw, C.Redshaw@bradford.ac.uk

 Year round accommodation

-In addition to the standard 42-week contract available to all students, the University can support you in securing year-long accommodation, if needed.
+On campus – In addition to the standard 42-week contract available to all students, the University can support you in securing year-long accommodation, if needed.

-If needed, support can be offered to find off campus accommodation.
+Off campus – If needed, support can be offered to find off campus accommodation.

 Support with the transition to higher education

-Care leavers at the University of Bradford are offered a ‘buddy’ from its existing group of care experienced students.
+Mentoring – Care leavers at the University of Bradford are offered a ‘buddy’ from its existing group of care experienced students.

-Our close work with Bradford Council will support the transition process, albeit a more long term transition, as we also support young people in care and their carers in preparing them for HE.
+Local authority links – Our close work with Bradford Council will support the transition process, albeit a more long term transition, as we also support young people in care and their carers in preparing them for HE.

 Additional financial support

-A Care Experienced Students’ Grant of £1,000 a year is available to all students who have previously been in local authority care and have a household income of less than £30,000 per year.
+Bursary – A Care Experienced Students’ Grant of £1,000 a year is available to all students who have previously been in local authority care and have a household income of less than £30,000 per year.
 The Grant is paid each year at the end of May, but we can consider earlier payments based on individual needs.

 Additional financial help is also available from the University’s Student Support Fund which, depending on circumstances, can award grants of up to £2,000 a year.
 Care experienced students have priority access to the Fund, and it is open to them all year round.
-A*AA/AAA Scholarships: we offer cash scholarships worth £3,500 (over the duration of a 3-year degree) to all Home and EU students who achieve A*AA AAA or higher in their A Levels (or equivalent).

-Support with budgeting is available.
+Budgeting support – Support with budgeting is available.
 There is a dedicated Money Adviser contact to help with finances and funding throughout your time at Bradford.
 This support is available from pre-application through to graduation.

 Face-to-face training